 The Judith Binney Trust was established in 2013 to honour the contribution made by Dame Judith Binney / Te Tōmairangi o Te Aroha to our understanding of the rich history of Aotearoa New Zealand.
 The Trust’s purpose or kaupapa is to support courageous, rigorous and imaginative scholarship of the kind that characterised Judith Binney’s historical writing.

-From 2019, the Judith Binney Fellowship will be offered annually for an established scholar to undertake or complete a significant project in New Zealand history or related fields.
-The Trust also hopes to make funds available annually for the Judith Binney Writing Award, for a project by an emerging scholar or for the completion of a substantial piece of research.
-Remuneration for the Judith Binney Fellowships will be set between $50,000 and $80,000; for the Writing Award, between $10,000 and $30,000.
+The Judith Binney Fellowship is offered annually for an established scholar to undertake or complete a significant project in New Zealand history or related fields.
+The Trust also hopes to make funds available each year for the Judith Binney Writing Award, for a project by an emerging scholar or for the completion of a substantial piece of research.
+Remuneration for the Judith Binney Fellowships will be set between $50,000 and $80,000; for the Writing Awards, between $10,000 and $30,000.

-Applications for the inaugural Judith Binney Fellowships and Judith Binney Writing Award are invited from 14 August 2018, with a closing date of 30 September 2018.
-The Fellowship and Award (if any) will be announced by 30 November 2018, for tenure in 2019.
+Applications for the 2020 Judith Binney Fellowship and Judith Binney Writing Awards are invited from 19 August 2019, with a closing date of 30 September 2019.
+The Fellowship and Awards (if any) will be announced by 25 November 2019, for tenure in 2020.

 The Judith Binney Fellowships and Awards are managed by the Judith Binney Trust, in association with the National Library of New Zealand / Te Puna Mātauranga o Aotearoa.